Going to RSA '24?

 Conclusion: Turning Holiday Vulnerabilities into Long-Term Advantages

 User behavior, social engineering methods, and channels, phishing attempt rates, impersonation tactics – the holiday season is rich with evolving threats, and savvy enterprises will use this fact to their advantage.
 Ultimately, a threat-rich environment is also one with an abundance of data points to learn from.
-If properly leveraged, the predictable spike in holiday scams can provide insights to help security leaders advocate for more pre-emptive and adaptive defenses year-
+If properly leveraged, the predictable spike in holiday scams can provide insights to help security leaders advocate for more pre-emptive and adaptive defenses year-round.

 Julian Agudelo